flipz357/flipz357.github.io/_posts/2024-08-21-chomsky-llm.md

 > We find that models trained on possible languages learn more efficiently, evident from lower perplexities achieved in fewer training steps.

 If you’re not sure what is meant by impossible/impossible languages, simply take English as a possible language, and English with random word order as an impossible one.
-Informally, perplexity measures the ability to predict the next word in a sequence.
+Informally, perplexity measures the ability to predict the next symbol in a sequence.
 It expresses uncertainty, so the lower the better.

 And also let's assume, for the sake of the paper's argument, that learning efficiency is equivalent to Chomsky’s notion of "facility to learn."